shushanfx/zkconfig-client/readme.md

 # ZKConfig client
 Read config from zookeeper system, supporting rich api to handle the config.
+See [zkconfig-server](https://github.com/shushanfx/zkconfig-server) for more detail.

 ## How to use
 ```xml